-An appeal of the decision of the Master may be made within one month of the date of the enforcement order and must be on notice.
-If the enforcement order is refused, the applicant can appeal to the High Court within five weeks from the date of the refusal of the order.
+An appeal of the decision of the Master may be made within a specified period of the date of the enforcement order and must be on notice.
+For the party against whom enforcement has been sought, Irish procedure in respect of EC Regulation 44/2001 and the Lugano Convention provides that the relevant appeal period is one month, while for the Hague Convention it is five weeks.
+For each of those instruments, if the enforcement order is refused, the party seeking enforcement can appeal to the High Court within five weeks from the date of the refusal of the order.